github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Both check suites and check runs contain commit statuses.
 For more information about checks, see "[AUTOTITLE](/rest/checks)" and "[AUTOTITLE](/rest/guides/using-the-rest-api-to-interact-with-checks)."

-You can also create annotations with additional details for specific lines of code.
-Annotations are visible in the **Checks** tab.
-When you create an annotation for a file that is part of the pull request, the annotations are also shown in the **Files changed** tab.

 Each time new code is pushed to a repository, {% data variables.product.prodname_dotcom %} sends the [`check_suite` webhook event](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite) to all {% data variables.product.prodname_github_apps %} installed on the repository.
 To receive all checks event actions, the app must have the `checks:write` permission. {% data variables.product.prodname_dotcom %} automatically creates `check_suite` events for new code commits in a repository using the default flow, although you can change the default settings.
 For more information, see "[AUTOTITLE](/rest/checks#update-repository-preferences-for-check-suites)."
 Here's how the default flow works:

 1. Whenever someone pushes code to the repository, {% data variables.product.prodname_dotcom %} sends the `check_suite` event with an action of `requested` to all {% data variables.product.prodname_github_apps %} installed on the repository that have the `checks:write` permission.
 This event lets the apps know that code was pushed and that {% data variables.product.prodname_dotcom %} has automatically created a new check suite.
 1. When your app receives this event, it can [add check runs](/rest/checks#create-a-check-run) to that suite.
 1. Your check runs can include [annotations](/rest/checks#annotations-object) that are displayed on specific lines of code.

-**In this guide, you’ll learn how to:**

-* Part 1: Set up the framework for a CI server using the Checks API.
-  * Configure a {% data variables.product.prodname_github_app %} as a server that receives Checks API events.
-  * Create new check runs for CI tests when a repository receives newly pushed commits.
-  * Re-run check runs when a user requests that action on {% data variables.product.prodname_dotcom %}.
-* Part 2: Build on the CI server framework you created by adding a linter CI test.
-  * Update a check run with a `status`, `conclusion`, and `output` details.
-  * Create annotations on lines of code that {% data variables.product.prodname_dotcom %} displays in the **Checks** and **Files Changed** tab of a pull request.
-  * Automatically fix linter recommendations by exposing a "Fix this" button in the **Checks** tab of the pull request.
+Annotations are visible in the **Checks** tab.
+When you create an annotation for a file that is part of the pull request, the annotations are also shown in the **Files changed** tab.

 ## Prerequisites

 This tutorial assumes you have a basic understanding of the [Ruby programming language](https://www.ruby-lang.org/en/).

-This tutorial requires your computer or codespace to run Node.js version 12 or greater and npm version 6.12.0 or greater.
-For more information, see [Node.js](https://nodejs.org/en).
-TODOCS: Is this true?
-Grabbed it from other tutorial.

 Before you get started, you may want to familiarize yourself with the following concepts: